-There Jesus was, full of the Holy Spirit and at the same time led by the Spirit to a place where he would be tempted....
-So he was in the wilderness, hungry after having fasted for forty days....The temptations were tailor-made for Jesus: If you are the Son of God....
-Well, he was, of course...The evil one was taunting him, "Prove it," use your power and your position as I tell you to use it....
+But today we have been reminded how Jesus handled very tough times in his life.
+Just baptized and about to start his public ministry, full of the Holy Spirit, Jesus at the same time was led by the Spirit to a place where he would be profoundly tempted.
+For forty days he was in the wilderness, famished.
+The temptations were tailor-made for him: If you really are the Son of God - and of course, he was - the evil one taunted him, "Prove it, use your power and your position as I tell you to use it."
 But Jesus would not.

-The temptations came: You can make bread out of these stones, no need to be hungry...."I'll give you everything you see, all the kingdoms of the earth, if you will simply claim me, the devil, as worthy of being worshiped."
-You can jump off the highest part of the Temple in Jerusalem, because the scriptures promise (remember Psalm 91?) that God will take care of you... where's your faith?
+The temptations came: You can make bread out of these stones, no need to be hungry...."I'll give you everything you see, all the kingdoms of the earth, if you will simply claim me, the devil, as a good guy, worthy of being worshiped."
+You can jump off the highest part of the Temple in Jerusalem, because the scriptures promise (Psalm 91?) that God will take care of you... where's your faith?

 Jesus faced seductive temptations.
-We understand, because they seduce us every day: "Get this, and your life will be better.
-Spend your money on that, and you'll feel good about yourself."
+We can understand, because we also face tailor-made temptations that seduce us every day: "Get this, and your life will be better.
+Spend your money on that, and you'll feel good about yourself.
+It's okay to cheat a little on your hours or your schoolwork or on your taxes...
+It really won't matter if you say something negative about this person, or if you can't forgive someone.
+No big deal."